sahithya34/warm_actin/metadynamics/README.md

-The plumed.dat file is the plumed input.
-The .mdp and .gro files are used to run the metadynamics simulation.
+The plumed.dat file is the plumed input to run the metadynamics simulation.